federicosilvestri/ase-GoOutSafe-s4/README.md

 `export FLASK_APP=dev`

 and now you can run the application

 `flask run`

 To **run application** without executing the previous command you can run the bash script named `run.sh`

+### Apply migrations

+If you change something in the models package or you create a new model, you have to run these commands to apply the modifications:

+`flask db migrate -m '<message>'`

+and

+`flask db upgrade`